Prevents telecom fraud and robocalls

 Easy to implement

-Unlike CDR analysis, there's no complicated data mapping required.
+Unlike CDR analysis, there’s no complicated data mapping required.
 No network probe hardware to install (potentially slowing down your network).
-Just set up a few configuration items, point a SIP trunk to ClearIP, and you're up-and-running.
+Just set up a few configuration items, point a SIP trunk to ClearIP, and you’re up-and-running.
+It works with any SIP-based telecom system.

 Easy to use